ropenscilabs/qcoder/README.md

 # qcoder

-Lightweight package to do qualitative coding
+Lightweight package to conduct qualitative coding

-##Motivation
+## Motivation

 The motivation for qcoder stems from the need for a free, open source option for analyzing qualitative data.
 Qualitative data refers to text from interview transcripts, observation notes, memos, and primary source/archival documents.
 Qualitative data can also be images such as drawings, photographs, and screen captures.